Ann lost 26 lbs*

 Making it work

-Previously, I attended Wellness Workshops, but with my health issues and countless doctors’ appointments, I knew I wouldn’t be able to get to a WW Studio.
+Previously, I attended WW Workshops, but with my health issues and countless doctors’ appointments, I knew I wouldn’t be able to get to a WW Studio.
 I had to find an easy and convenient way to do this, so I joined WW Digital.
 The mobile tools were my go-to, especially the barcode scanner in the app.
 There’s not a thing that comes into the house not scanned, thanks to my husband — he loves using it at the grocery store!

 My husband and two children have been so supportive, but they weren’t on the program with me, and at times, I felt like I didn’t have anyone for encouragement or advice.
-When I had a knee replacement and started to fall off track, I found my way back through the 24/7 Expert Chat.
+When I had a knee replacement and started to fall off track, I found my way back through the 24/7 Live Coaching.
 I had a nice conversation with a WW Coach who helped me find my way again — it was just what I needed to keep going.

 How Ann’s success with WW has improved her life